berkefiliz/advprogwebsite/README.md

     )
 ```

-It was becoming really difficult to keep track of anything in the admin page, so I added the following function inside OrTable and AndTable definitions.
+It was becoming really difficult to keep track of anything in the admin page, so I added \_\_str\_\_ functions following function inside OrTable and AndTable definitions.
 This way you can clearly see the group, prerequisite and course of both databases' objects Such that:

 ### homepage/models.py
 ```python